Chart Color Schemes

 In terms of cultural diversity, Pialba - Eli Waters records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Eli Waters, in Pialba, had a cultural diversity roughly matching the wider region's average.
-About 77.8% of Eli Waters' population were born in Australia, with 88.1% being citizens and 92.5% speaking English only at home.
-Christianity was found to be the predominant religion in Eli Waters-Pialba, with 53.1% of people identifying as such, compared to 52.7% across Rest of Qld.
+Eli Waters, in the Pialba area, had a cultural diversity profile roughly matching its wider region's average.
+77.8% of Eli Waters' population was born in Australia, with 88.1% being citizens and 92.5% speaking English at home.
+Christianity dominated Eli Waters' religious landscape, with 53.1%, slightly higher than the regional average of 52.7%.

 Frequently Asked Questions - Diversity